davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

 In this workshop we will be building a (near) real-time flight tracker app that leverages several Azure technologies.

 - We will be using Azure Maps to draw the map canvas in our web app.
-- To get the flight information, we will create a timer triggered Azure Function to pull the latest flight data set from the OpenSkys public API.
+- To get the flight information, we will create a timer triggered Azure Function to pull the latest flight data set from the OpenSky Network public API.
 The flight data will then be persisted in a Cosmos Database.
 - We will then create an Azure Function that listens to the Cosmos DB change feed and updates an Azure SignalR hub with all changes to the flight data.
 - Finally the web app will be configured with a SignalR client to handle the data changes in real-time.